 One of the most expansive and complex fictional worlds was created by J.R.R.
 Tolkien.
 The epic War of the Rings, which includes The Hobbit and The Lord of the Rings trilogy, is just the beginning.
 Although many people may be more familiar with Peter Jackson’s film adaptations, Tolkien’s Third Age is where we encounter Bilbo and Frodo Baggins, the lovable Hobbits who are caught up in the turmoil of power rings, dragons, and wizards.
 This implies that by the time most of us learn about Arda and its inhabitants, centuries of history have already unfolded.
 (For those unfamiliar with the books, Arda is the author’s imagined Earth which encompasses both Middle-earth and Valinor, the mysterious eastern region where the Elves escape to at the end of Return of the King.)

-- Observation Skill Test: Can you find the Number 23211 among 23411 in 12 Seconds?
+- Observation Skill Test: If you have Eagle Eyes find the Word More among Moor in 20 Secs

 However, if fans delve into the Second and First Ages, they will discover even larger, more formidable, and more powerful creatures capable of terrifying whole armies and ravaging towns.
 The beasts and monsters encountered during the Third Age are truly remarkable.
 While some of the animals that populate Middle-earth can also be found in our own world, Tolkien has also created many unique creatures of his own and borrowed well-known beings from mythology, such as dragons and werewolves.
 Since the term “creature” can encompass a wide range of meanings, we have included everything on this list with the exception of the races in Arda that closely resemble humans: Men, Elves, Dwarves, and Hobbits.
 For the sake of diversity, we will incorporate both collective and individual contributions, as some animals possess exceptional strength within their species.